PlaceholderAPI/PlaceholderAPI/docs/developers/using-placeholderapi.md

     @EventHandler(priority = EventPriority.HIGHEST)
     public void onJoin(PlayerJoinEvent event) {
-        String joinText = "%player_name% &ajoined the server!
-They are rank &f%vault_rank%";
+        String joinText = "%player_name% joined the server!
+They are rank %vault_rank%";

         /*
          * We parse the placeholders using "setPlaceholders"